munificent/ui-as-code/in-progress/optional-semicolons.md

 need to either change the grammar rules or where users need to tweak their style.

 *   **372** (1.873%) files have differences.
-(Note that the numbers here and below are a little different from the counts in the ambiguities section.
-    That's because I used custom scripts to look for specific code constructs in the above where this is based directly on parsing and diffing the results.)

 *   **254** (68.280%) of those are spurious diffs caused by whitespace changes or syntax errors in the original code.
 This is mostly things like a semicolon getting moved before or after a comment.
+The actual behavior of the code is unchanged.

 *   **53** (14.247%) are false positives because my prototype parser isn't fully complete or robust. **25** of the false positives are because the prototype